Jeavon/Umbraco-4-Localization/README.md

 **The following key has been added to the 'assignDomain' area:**

 *key alias="invalidDomain" -> Shown when trying to set a hostname that is not valid*

+**The following key has been added to the 'speechBubbles' area:**

+*key alias="contentUnpublished" -> Shown when content has been unpublished*

+**The following key has been added to the 'actions' area:**

+*key alias="unpublish" -> Shown when content has been unpublished*